sriRacha21/Rutgers-kun3/README.md

 - [x] chain counting
 - [x] audit logging
 - [x] verify competitive roles (use approval framework)
-- [ ] karma system for helpful users
+- [x] karma system for helpful users (decided not to do this, may be revisited)
 - [x] send email on error through winston
 - [x] write function to turn object fields into email body
 - [x] write agreement emails to (gitignored) file so that we don't have to reverify users that left and rejoined